zonArt/openlp/documentation/manual/source/configure.rst

 **Unblank display when adding new live item**

-When this box is selected and you are using the "blank to" button to blank the screen, blank to theme or Show Desktop, if you select your next item in your service, it will automatically turn off the "blank to".
-If this box is not selected you will have to click the blank button to turn off the "blank to".
+When this box is selected and you are using the "blank to" button to blank or hide the screen, when you next go live on an item it will automatically re-enable the screen.
+If this box is not selected you will need to click the "blank to" button again to reverse the action.

 **Slide loop delay**